odjhey/blog/posts/so-many-things-so-little-time.md

 date: "2020-05-30"
 ---

-Is it though?
+Do I?

 On top of my head, here is a quick list of things I want to do.

-- Be productive at work
+- Ship that feature for work.
-- Create a youtube channel about my favorite games
+- Start that youtube channel about games.
-- Write a blog ( -- we'll, atleast I was able to start this now )
+- Write a blog ( -- well, tf you think you're reading )
 - Get better at playing the Acoustic Guitar
-- Go through my game stash and at-least complete some
+- Go through my game stash and atleast complete some

 * Deploy a solution using the `ELK` stack!
-* Run `kubernetes` in PRD ( -- though honestly, our products are so small that i'm still very happy with `docker-compose`)
+* Run `kubernetes` in PRD ( -- though honestly, my projects are so small i'm still happy with `compose`)

+Above list is more like `head wanttodo.txt` haha.

+It's getting harder to focus.
+Gone are those days when I can pick and complete one.
+My time is spread so thinly progress cannot be seen.
+Hope to be able to audit and sell soon.

+End.